 There has been a strong demand for intermediate goods and services in the domestic production.
 Additionally in Estonia, private consumption has accelerated in 2018 due to the rapid wage growth and income tax reforms.
 In the third quarter, household consumption increased by 4% in real terms.
 Furthermore, the Baltic region’s investments have also increased by 4%, contributed primarily by improved investments from non-financial corporations.
 In comparison, the government sector’s investment growth decelerated slightly.

-Hence, the robust domestic demand in the region has accelerated the growth of imports to 6%, whereas exports grew only 1% YOY.
+Hence, the robust domestic demand in the region accelerated the growth of imports to 6%, whereas exports grew by only 1% YOY.
 The Baltic states’ trade balance is still positive, but it has gone down compared to the levels in 2017.
-Domestic demand is strong, but it’s still less than that of the GDP value, which helps keep Estonian current account balances positive.
+Domestic demand is strong.
+But it’s still less than that of the GDP value, which helps keep Estonian current account balances positive.

 The Baltic states’ economy in 2019 looks promising